 The South African flag flying high (Photo: iStock)

-Get ready to have a lot more free time this Freedom Day weekend - whether you're planning to spend time sleeping under the stars, driving down to the coast or just hanging out - we've got all the information you need.
+So whether you're planning to spend time sleeping under the stars, driving down to the coast or just hanging out, expect to have a lot more free time.

 How to celebrate Freedom Day!